History of Yamanashi Hemslöjd

 PRICES

-Lesson fees (each lesson lasts 2 hours with a maximum of five people, courses last for 3 months):
+Lesson fees (each lesson lasts 2 hours with a maximum of eight people, courses last for 3 months):

 HOW TO GET THERE